sameersbn/docker-gitlab/README.md

 We are now ready to start the GitLab application.

-*Assuming that the PostgreSQL server host is 192.168.1.100*
+*Note:* The following applies assuming that the PostgreSQL server host is `192.168.1.100`.

 ```bash
 docker run --name gitlab -d \